Department Of Shared Services Office of Purchasing and Solicitation Boards

 - Purchases under $500 do not require competitive bids.
 Only one recorded quote is required.
 Additional quotes may be requested if the Buyer deems it appropriate for savings potential.

-- Purchases $10,000 or more - The Buyer must prepare a Formal Sealed Bid which has a separate set of compliance rules requiring strict adherence.
-The sealed bid is typically sent to at least three bidders and is advertised in Newsday.
-Bid notification is also posted on the Nassau County website www.nassaucountyny.gov, “eServices for Business”, “Bid Solicitation Board
+- Purchases greater than $10,000 - The Buyer must prepare a Formal Sealed Bid which has a separate set of compliance rules requiring strict adherence.
+The sealed bid is posted on the formal bid board and advertised in Newsday.

 Purchases of $100,000 or more must be presented to the Nassau County Legislature Rules Committee for approval unless ordered under NYS contract authority.